 Brookside Mansion, also known as Bass Mansion, sits in the center of the University of Saint Francis.
 It is a wonderful taste of the 20th Century and the former residence of late industrialist John Henry Bass.

 On the National Register of Historic Places, the mansion has been fully restored, so you can enjoy the hand-carved woodwork, stained glass doors and windows, inlaid hardwood flooring, grand fireplaces, and hand-painted murals and ceilings while on your tour.

-While the mansion is stunning year-round, it is such a special place around Christmastime because it is lovingly adorned with 1900s-style Christmas decorations.
-It feels like you are stepping back into history when you visit, and it is a place that you will not soon forget.
+While the mansion is stunning year-round, it is a special place around Christmastime because it is lovingly adorned with 1900s-style Christmas decorations.
+It feels like you are stepping back into history when you visit, and it is a place you will not soon forget.